30 Days (1999 film)

-30 Days is a 1999 American independent film written and directed by Aaron Harnick and starring Ben Shenkman and Arija Bareikis.
-It premiered at the 1999 Toronto International Film Festival on 11 September, and was subsequently released in the United States on 15 September 2000.
+30 Days is a 1999 American romantic comedy film written and directed by Aaron Harnick in his directorial debut.
+It stars Ben Shenkman, Arija Bareikis, Alexander Chaplin, Bradley White, Thomas McCarthy, and Catherine Kellner.
+It follows a neurotic young New York Jew, whose best friend is getting married in 30 days, as he goes out on a blind date with a girl and asks her to marry him.

+The film had its world premiere at the 24th Toronto International Film Festival on September 11, 1999.
+It was given a limited theatrical release in the United States on September 15, 2000, by Arrow Releasing.

 Plot

-Jordan (Shenkman) is a successful businessman with commitment issues, so friends decided to match him with an NBC worker, Sarah (Bareikis) who is going through some emotional issues.
+Jordan is a successful businessman with commitment issues, so friends decided to match him with an NBC casting director Sarah, who is going through some emotional issues.
 They agree to sleep together after Jordan reveals he doesn't know the name of a woman he recently slept with.
 But later they decide to become a romantic couple.
 However, after their first fight, the relationship is over.
 Jordan later realises how important Sarah is to him and proceeds to try to win her back.